netlify/netlify-credential-helper/README.md

 - [Install on Windows with Scoop](#install-on-windows-with-scoop)
 - [Manual install](#manual-install)

-After installing the helper, add the credential definition to you Git config:
+After manually installing the helper, you'll need to add the credential definition to you Git config:

 ```
 [credential]